Franklin Resources (NYSE:BEN) Posts Quarterly Earnings Results, Beats Expectations By $0.18 EPS

 The firm also recently declared a quarterly dividend, which was paid on Thursday, July 15th.
 Stockholders of record on Wednesday, June 30th were paid a dividend of $0.28 per share.
 The ex-dividend date was Tuesday, June 29th.
 This represents a $1.12 annualized dividend and a dividend yield of 3.70%.
 Franklin Resources’s dividend payout ratio (DPR) is 42.91%.

 Several equities research analysts recently commented on the stock.
-Credit Suisse Group upped their price target on shares of Franklin Resources from $26.00 to $27.00 and gave the company an “underperform” rating in a research report on Wednesday, May 5th.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of Franklin Resources from $29.00 to $33.00 and gave the company a “hold” rating in a research note on Wednesday, May 5th.
-Finally, Morgan Stanley upped their price objective on shares of Franklin Resources from $24.00 to $26.00 and gave the company an “underweight” rating in a research note on Wednesday, May 5th.
+Morgan Stanley upped their price target on shares of Franklin Resources from $24.00 to $26.00 and gave the company an “underweight” rating in a research report on Wednesday, May 5th.
+Credit Suisse Group upped their price objective on shares of Franklin Resources from $26.00 to $27.00 and gave the company an “underperform” rating in a research note on Wednesday, May 5th.
+Finally, Deutsche Bank Aktiengesellschaft upped their price objective on shares of Franklin Resources from $29.00 to $33.00 and gave the company a “hold” rating in a research note on Wednesday, May 5th.
 Five research analysts have rated the stock with a sell rating, three have given a hold rating and three have issued a buy rating to the company.
 Franklin Resources presently has a consensus rating of “Hold” and an average price target of $26.18.

 Franklin Resources Company Profile